Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/implementing-interactive-applications/index.md

 click) there is a switch statement which will execute the desired code depending on the current state.

-This kinda works, but doesn't foster robustness or long term maintainability.
+To be fair, this kinda works.
+However it doesn't foster robustness or long term maintainability.

 The cause for this is two-fold, a "state" is scattered around half a dozen different event handlers and buried inside large switch-case statements.
 That